 WARDS Number of Ward committee's members Ward CDW Progress achieved Challenges Intervention required Ward 1 08 1 CDW's are Office of the premier Ward 2 10 1 Ward committees appointed in the office of the to appoint, CDW's to fill the vacant Ward 3 09 vacant were premier, and the positions.
-Ward 4 09 1 trained, and vacant positions Ward 5 07 vacant they receive an have existed for a while.
-FDDM and Cogta to assist in the training Ward 6 08 1 out of Ward committee of the new ward Ward 7 09 1 pocket members resign committee members Ward 8 09 vacant expenditure of R500 and leave vacant Ward 9 07 1 UI KOUU positions
+Ward 4 09 1 trained, and vacant positions Ward 5 07 vacant they have existed for a FDDM and Cogta to Ward 6 08 1 receive an out of while.
+Ward committee assist in the training of the new ward Ward 7 09 1 pocket expenditure of R500 members resign and leave vacant committee members Ward 8 09 vacant Ward 9 07 1 1 ULCA 10 positions